 Credit Card Processing Fees: A Summary of Landmark Decisions that Changed the Game for Dealerships

-There’s a lot that factors into bank card processing fees, more than can be covered here in a single article.
-For the most part though, any processing fees you’ll pay as a dealer will be in the form of interchange fees, also known as swipe fees.
-These cover necessary functions including handling, fraud assessment, and digital communications between the point-of-sale, the issuing bank, and the acquiring bank.
-Interchange fees in and of themselves have a host of factors influencing final cost, and vary based on their card network, issuing bank, and specific card’s policy.
-Debate centered around bank card fees have taken place in and out of the courts for decades, but several recent landmark decisions have changed how card issuers impose interchange rates, policies that affect consumer bank card use, and how merchants can pass along the cost incurred by accepting bank cards to the customer.
+There’s a lot that factors into bank card processing fees, more than can be covered in a single article.
+For the most part, any processing fees dealers pay are in the form of interchange fees, also known as swipe fees.
+These cover essential functions such as handling, fraud assessment, and digital communication between the point-of-sale system, the issuing bank, and the acquiring bank.
+Interchange fees vary based on the card network, issuing bank, and specific card policies.
+Debate around bank card fees has taken place in and out of the courts for decades, but several recent landmark decisions have changed how card issuers impose interchange rates, how consumers use bank cards, and how merchants can pass along the costs of accepting bank cards to customers.

 The Durbin Amendment

-The catalyst for this change originates in an amendment made in 2010 known colloquially as the Durbin Amendment.
-To summarize, the Durbin Amendment refers to a section of the 2010 Dodd-Frank Wall Street Reform and Consumer Protection Act specifically aimed at reigning in runaway debit card transaction fees imposed on merchants by banking institutions.
-Upon its passage, a hard cap was established that limited the maximum amount card issuers could charge for interchange.
-However, this only covered debit card transactions and not credit cards.
-As a result, banking institutions began to offer favorable policies and rewards programs for credit accounts, and removed these policies and rewards from standard debit accounts.
-This led to a slowly increasing percentage of United States point-of-sale payments being made by credit card, recorded most recently as 38% of total transactions made in the year 2020.
+The catalyst for this change originated in 2010 with what is commonly known as the Durbin Amendment.
+This amendment is part of the Dodd-Frank Wall Street Reform and Consumer Protection Act and was designed to rein in excessive debit card transaction fees imposed on merchants by banking institutions.
+Upon passage, a hard cap limited the maximum interchange fee that card issuers could charge on debit transactions.
+However, this regulation did not apply to credit cards.
+As a result, banks shifted favorable rewards and incentives to credit cards while reducing benefits on debit accounts.
+This shift contributed to a steady rise in credit card usage, which accounted for approximately 38% of all U.S. point-of-sale transactions in 2020.

 Expressions Hair v.
 Schneiderman

-With credit card transactions on the rise, state legislation concerning credit card fees, specifically surrounding surcharging, became a hotly debated topic among merchant coalitions.
-This came to a head in 2017, when a New York district court civil case was reviewed by the United States Supreme Court.
-At the time, most states had laws that prohibited merchants from imposing a surcharge to credit card transactions, however, they did not prohibit applying a discount to cash payments.
-Fundamentally, the difference between a surcharge on credit and a discount on cash is economically equivalent, and so state laws technically regulated how the price difference was communicated rather than the price itself.
-The Supreme Court held in Expressions Hair Design v.
-Schneiderman that this violated the First Amendment, and so remanded to the lower courts.
+As credit card usage increased, state legislation surrounding credit card fees—particularly surcharging—became a heavily debated topic among merchant groups.
+This debate culminated in a 2017 case reviewed by the United States Supreme Court.
+At the time, many states prohibited merchants from applying credit card surcharges while allowing discounts for cash payments.
+Although economically equivalent, these laws regulated how price differences were communicated rather than the price itself.
+The Supreme Court ruled in Expressions Hair Design v.
+Schneiderman that such restrictions violated the First Amendment and remanded the case to lower courts.

 Not convinced?
-Contact us on our website or at info@DealerMerchantServices.com to get your free cash-savings analysis and see exactly how much you’ll save!
-Just send us two to three months’ worth of merchant statements, and we’ll respond with a 15-minute review at no charge to you.
+Contact us through our website or at info@DealerMerchantServices.com to receive a free cash-savings analysis.
+Simply provide two to three months of merchant statements, and we’ll deliver a complimentary 15-minute review showing exactly how much you can save.